RichardDu123/5703_Repository/README.md

 $ truffle migrate
 ```

-Start the client dev server.
+## Start the client dev server

+Edit the .env file in the client folder and changed the admin address (The smart contract creator address) and then:

 ```sh
 $ cd client